nextcloud/Android-SingleSignOn/README.md

 # TODOs
+- [ ] Remove attribute `disableHostnameVerification` from SingleSignOnAccount.java
+    - Do we need really to know in the client app if ssl hostname verification is disabled?
+I don't think so.
 - [ ] Multi-Account support in client app
 - [ ] Review security concerns
 - [ ] Handle cases when account permission is revoked etc..